Updated : 27th September, 2018

 TECHNOLOGY

-5G will build on LTE technology used in current 4G networks but will employ other technologies – some that are already available and others yet to be developed – in order to provide the capacity, speed and ubiquity needed to support the vast range of services and use cases envisaged for 5G.
-It will use software, cloud-based and other intelligent technologies to deliver a network that is efficient, flexible, scalable, agile and dynamic.
+5G also employs other technologies – some that are already available and others yet to be developed – in order to provide the capacity, speed and ubiquity needed to support the vast range of services and use cases envisaged for 5G.
+It uses software, including cloud-based and other intelligent technologies, to deliver a network that is efficient, flexible, scalable, agile and dynamic.

-It is likely to comprise lots of small-scale infrastructure deployments (aka small cells) rather than the smaller number of large masts in a 4G network.
+It also in part comprises lots of small-scale infrastructure deployments (aka small cells) rather than the smaller number of large masts in a 4G network.

-Ultimately 5G could be a converged wireless and fixed network infrastructure that provides services to the end device wirelessly, as envisaged in the 5GIC’s Flat Distributed Architecture proposal.
+Ultimately 5G could be a converged wireless and fixed network infrastructure that provides services to phones and other devices wirelessly, as envisaged in the 5GIC’s Flat Distributed Architecture proposal.

 Further reading: Guide to Small Cells, HetNets and 5G